-Where’s the fun in the weddings without bhabhis, mausis and chachis?
-The incessant leg-pulling, the characteristic banter, good-humored mockery will take a backseat without them.
-The brand has created jewellery pieces in the range of silver and gold platette, absolutely perfect to complement their mood.
+Where’s the fun at the weddings without bhabhis, mausis and chachis?
+The incessant leg-pulling, the characteristic banter, good-humoured mockery will take a backseat without them.
+The brand has created jewellery pieces in the range of silver and gold palettes, absolutely perfect to complement their mood.

-Add to cart this silver gold-plated Multi-Fan Pearl Baahubali Necklace from Tribe Amrapali.
-It is a charming, silver gold-plated enamelled multi-fan motif necklace with dangling multi glass bead drops and pearls, perfect for any wedding look.
+Add to the cart this silver gold-plated Multi-Fan Pearl Baahubali Necklace from Tribe Amrapali.
+It is a charming, silver gold-plated enamelled multi-fan motif necklace with dangling multi-glass bead drops and pearls, perfect for any wedding look.

 2. The Peacock Earrings

 Earrings have always been an important part of shaadis and no one consciously ever gives it a miss.
 This Atulya Earring from Tribe Amrapali has everything you can look for in a traditional push-back jewellery piece.

 This one-of-a-kind earring has intricate floral and peacock motifs in gold-plated silver.
 Lovingly handcrafted with colourful glass, this is festive jewellery for someone as unique as you!